Skip to content

 Recent recognition for NTU

-Nottingham Trent University is the sixth largest higher education institution in the UK judged by total student numbers (HESA), with a total student body of approximately 40,000 students.
+Nottingham Trent University is the sixth largest higher education institution in the UK judged by total student numbers (HESA), with over 40,000 students in 2023/24.
 It is one of top three most popular universities in the UK for home applicants, based on student acceptances.

-NTU became a top 10 university for sport in 2021/22, finishing ninth in the British Universities and Colleges Sport league table.
-In 2022/23, NTU consolidated this position, finishing 8th.
+NTU is a top 10 university for sport in finishing 7th in the British Universities and Colleges Sport league table in 2023/24.

 External Recognition and Contribution of Professor Peck

-In 2022/23, Professor Peck remained Deputy Chair of the Universities and Colleges Admissions Service (UCAS) and Chair of Midlands Enterprise Universities.
+In 2023/24, Professor Peck became Interim Chair of the Universities and Colleges Admissions Service (UCAS), having been Deputy Chair since 2020.
 He continued as a member of the Nottingham Growth Board, the D2N2 Local Enterprise Partnership Board, and the Executive Board of the Midlands Engine.

-Following his membership of the Post-18 Fees and Funding Review between March 2018 and June 2019, in June 2022 the then Higher Education and Further Education Minister announced that the Department for Education had appointed Professor Peck as its first Student Support Champion.
-In June 2023, as part of this role, he was asked to chair the Ministerial Higher Education Mental Health Implementation Taskforce, initially until June 2024.
+Following his membership of the Post-18 Fees and Funding Review – the Augar Review - between March 2018 and June 2019, in June 2022 the then Higher Education and Further Education Minister announced that the Department for Education had appointed Professor Peck as its first Student Support Champion.
+In June 2023, as part of this role, he was asked to chair the Ministerial Higher Education Mental Health Implementation Taskforce, initially until June 2024; both roles have been extended to June 2025.

-On a personal note, Professor Peck has been conferred the award of Fellow of the Academy of Social Sciences for his contribution to the discipline.
+On a personal note, Professor Peck is a Fellow of the Academy of Social Sciences.
 He was appointed as a Deputy Lieutenant of Nottinghamshire in March 2020 and made a Commander of the British Empire (CBE) in the 2021 New Year Honours List for Services to Higher Education.

 University Key Performance Indicators